AnitxD001/Nexus/README.md

 **not continuously, but optimally.**

+---

+## ❤️ Credits

-made with love and loneliness by team: Why are we Here Anitketan Suin
+Made with love and loneliness by

+**Team: Why are we Here**

+- Anitketan Suin
-Chitrak Saha
+- Chitrak Saha
-Shubhom Mallick
+- Shubhom Mallick